cap-js/docs/java/outbox.md

 ### Configuring Custom Outboxes { #custom-outboxes}

-Custom outboxes can be configured using the `outbox.services` section in the _application.yaml_:
+Custom outboxes can be configured using the `cds.outbox.services` section, for example in the _application.yaml_:

 ```yaml
 cds: